analog76/BigData-Tips/java-heap-dump-part-1.md

-To find histogram of this file
+To find histogram of the processes.

  	jmap -histo:live 14177